udayRage/icotl23TensorCompletion/README.md

 - Coupled Matrix and Tensor Factorization Optimization (CMTF OPT)
 - Coupled Matrix and Tensor factorization Optimization For Satellite Images (CMTF4SI)

+### This work is done by EDULA Raashika at the University of Aizu under the supervision of Prof.RAGE Uday Kiran for the fulfillment of the requirements for the Master's Thesis.